ri0098hp/YOLOv8-4ch/README.md

 . ./.venv/bin/activate
 ```

-After that, execute the following command in the directory where `pyproject.toml` is located.
+Finnaly, execute the following command in the directory where `pyproject.toml` is located.
 This allows you to reflect changes to the file sequentially in the package.

 ```bash